 In no particular order:

-Sleeping Bag, Pillow, Bible, Flashlight, Toiletries, towel, swimsuit, sandals, runners, clothes you can get dirty in, clean clothes (enough for a week!), a clean pair of socks, Bug Spray, sunscreen.
+Sleeping Bag, Pillow, Water Bottle, Bible, Flashlight, Toiletries, towel, swimsuit, sandals, runners, clothes you can get dirty in, clean clothes (enough for a week!), a clean pair of socks, Bug Spray, sunscreen.

 What not to bring:

 Cell Phones, iPods, Knives, banned substances, Your Pet Hamster - these will be collected on the first day for secure (locked) storage during your week.